Dodge: Post-war years

 Styling was not initially Dodge's strong point during this period, but began to change by 1953 under the direction of corporate design chief Virgil Exner.
 However, the deluxe Coronet series, introduced for 1949, offered extra luxury as the top-of-the-line.
-The Coronet Diplomat, Dodge's first pillarless hardtop coupe, was new for 1950, at least one year before Ford, Plymouth, and other popular car makes offered it.
-At the same time, Dodge also introduced its first V8 engine – the Red Ram Hemi, a smaller version of the original design of the famed Chrysler Hemi.
+The Coronet Diplomat, Dodge's first pillarless hardtop coupe, was new for 1950, at least a year before Ford, Plymouth, and other popular car makes offered it.
+At the same time, Dodge also introduced its first V8 engine, the Red Ram Hemi, a smaller version of the original design of the famed Chrysler Hemi.
 The new 1953 bodies were smaller and based on the Plymouth.
 For 1954, sales dropped, and the stubby styling did not go over well with the public.
 1954 also saw the introduction of the fully automatic PowerFlite transmission.

-Chrysler borrowed $250 million ($2,518,310,099.13 in 2021 Dollars) from Prudential in 1954 to finance expansion, acquisition, and updating the outdated styling of their car lines that contributed to Chrysler's failure to benefit from the postwar boom as GM and Ford were.
+In 1954, Chrysler borrowed $250 million ($ in dollars) from Prudential to finance expansion, acquisition, and updating the outdated styling of their car lines that contributed to Chrysler's failure to benefit from the post-war boom just as General Motors and Ford had.

-Exner led the development of the new corporate "Forward Look" styling of 1955, beginning a new era for Dodge.
-With steadily upgraded styling and ever-stronger engines every year through 1960, Dodge found a ready market for its products as America discovered the joys of freeway travel.
+Exner led the development of the new corporate "Forward Look" styling of 1955, which began a new era for Dodge.
+With steadily upgraded styling and ever-stronger engines every year through 1960, Dodge found a ready market for its products as Americans discovered the joys of freeway travel.
 This situation improved when Dodge introduced a new line of Dodges called the Dart to do battle against Ford, Chevrolet, and Plymouth.
 The result was that Dodge sales in the middle price class collapsed.
-Special and regional models were sold as well, including the LaFemme (a white and orchid-trimmed hardtop marketed toward women) and the Texan, a gold-accented Dodge sold in the Lone Star State.
+Special and regional models were sold as well, including the La Femme (a white and orchid-trimmed hardtop marketed towards women) and the Texan, a gold-accented Dodge sold in Texas.
 1957 saw the introduction of a new automatic transmission, three-speed TorqueFlite.
 Both PowerFlite and TorqueFlite were controlled by mechanical push-buttons until 1965.
-1956 saw the introduction of the 4-door pillarless hardtop (the same year most other makes offered this body style) in all three Dodge series, Custom Royal, Royal, and Coronet.
-Dodge's pillarless models were all badged "Lancer."
+1956 saw the introduction of the four-door pillarless hardtop (the same year most other makes offered this body style) in all three Dodge series: Custom Royal, Royal, and Coronet.
+Dodge's pillarless models were all badged "Lancer".